jimmyjlee57/time_storage/README.md

 # time_storage

-A program to record and store the current date and time at the press of a button.
+This program allows the user to press a button to record the date and time.
+It supports deletion of the last created time and keeps track of how many date/time entries you have.
+The user may print at any time.
+Instructions for how to use the program are outputted at the start of the program.

 ## Installation